Sgicharu/week2_ip/README.md

 ## BDD
 As a user, I would like to;

-- See a  small description of what the application does on the landing page.
 - Enter my birthday through a form
 - Choose what gender I am.
 - Click the submit button to see what my Akan name would be